-- Incomplete metamorphosis: a change in body form with three stages: egg, nymph, and adult.
+Incomplete metamorphosis: a change in body form with three stages: egg, nymph, and adult.

-- Nymph: young stage of insects that undergo a partial metamorphosis; similar to the adult except that wings are not fully developed.
+Nymph: young stage of insects that undergo a partial metamorphosis; similar to the adult except that wings are not fully developed.

-Insects that go through three stages of change in their life cycle have an incomplete metamorphosis.
-The first stage is the egg.
+The first stage of incomplete metamorphosis is the egg.
 During this time, the insect will hatch into a form called a nymph.

 The nymph is basically a small version of the adult insect.
 This is very similar to how a child looks like his or her parents.
 Nymphs usually have a thin exoskeleton and no wings.
 They eat the same food as their parents and live in the same place.
 As insect nymphs grow larger, their exoskeleton becomes too tight and they must replace it.